markszulc/experience-manager-learn.en/help/forms/document-services/assemble-form-attachments.md

 session.save();

 ```
+The following is the payload folder structure after the form attachments are assembled and stored.

 ![payload-structure](assets/payload-structure.JPG)

-To get this capability working on your AEM Server
+### To get this capability working on your AEM Server

 * Download the [Assemble Form Attachments Form](assets/assemble-form-attachments-af.zip) to your local system.
-* Import the form from  [Forms And Documents](http://localhost:4502/aem/forms.html/content/dam/formsanddocuments) page.
+* Import the form from the[Forms And Documents](http://localhost:4502/aem/forms.html/content/dam/formsanddocuments) page.
 * Download [workflow](assets/assemble-form-attachments.zip) and import into AEM using package manager.
+* Download the custom bundle(assets/assembletaskattachments.assembletaskattachments.core-1.0-SNAPSHOT.jar)
+* Deploy and start the bundle using the [web console](http://localhost:4502/system/console/bundles)
 * Point your browser to [AssembleAttachments Form](http://localhost:4502/content/dam/formsanddocuments/assembleattachments/jcr:content?wcmmode=disabled)
 * Add a attachment in the ID Document and a couple of pdf documents to the bank statements section
 * Submit the form to trigger the workflow
 * Check the workflow's [payload folder in the crx](http://localhost:4502/crx/de/index.jsp#/var/fd/dashboard/payload) for the assembled pdf

+>[!NOTE]
+> If you have enabled logger for the custom bundle the DDX and the assembled file is written to the folder of your AEM installation.